sshahine/JFoenix/README.md

 * <a href="https://github.com/DropSnorz/OwlPlug">OwlPlug</a> An Audio plugin manager.
 * <a href="https://github.com/RubbaBoy/MSPaintIDE">MS Paint IDE</a> Programming in MS Paint
 * <a href="https://github.com/fl0wo/TradingFX">TradingFX</a> BitCoin value monitor in real time
+* <a href="https://github.com/silentsoft/actlist">Actlist</a> An utility platform to execute your desire things.

 # Build